-Tigress dies of kidney failure in Delhi zoo, samples sent for coronavirus testing
+Kidney failure, not coronavirus led to death of Delhi zoo's white tigress

 The tigress had grown frail.
 Post-mortem revealed high creatinine levels, the official said.

 "Only a few officials were present during cremation of the tiger carcass, which was done in accordance with guidelines issued in the wake of the coronavirus outbreak," he said, adding, "Samples have been sent to Indian Veterinary Research Institute, Bareilly, for coronavirus testing."
 Former member secretary of Central Zoo Authority (CZA) D N Singh on Friday alleged lapses on the part of the zoo authorities.

 "The tigress seems to have died due to dehydration.
 A senior veterinary officer from Jabalpur had advised the zoo officials to administer saline through rectum, as it is easier to absorb in the body this way, but the zoo staff did not do that," Singh alleged.

 "Also, no senior official was present when the animal was being cremated, which is in violation of the rules," he said.

 In September last year, an eight-year-old tiger, Rama, had died of kidney failure in Delhi zoo.
 A blood report had stated that very high phosphorus content and creatinine levels impacted the functioning of the animal's kidneys.